wellbyt3/audit-process/README.md

     - `@audit-info`: Use to tag important context about the code that I want to remember for future passes.
     - `@test`: Use to tag portion of the code I want to test or fuzz later.
 If something takes less than 2 minutes to test, do it immediately.
     - `@complex`: Use to tag areas where bugs are likely more common.
 Examples include fees, thresholds, external integration, complex branch logic, etc.

-- When a function has logic to handle many different inputs, pick an input, then go through the function only thinking about that input.
-Repeat this for every input.
-Notate each variation of input in the "Audit Tracker" first, then go through each one by one.
-- Once I finish going through an entry point, go back through, but only identifying when state is updated.
-Log these state updates in the state tracker so I can visually see how state is changing.
+When you finish with an entry point, go back through once again and:
+- [ ] Identify when state is updated.
+Log these state changes in the State Tracker Google Sheet.

-Some situational approaches I've found helpful:
-- When there's a lot of math, convert the code to formulas on paper.
-- When timelines exists, draw them on paper.

 IMPORTANT: Focus on keeping a steady pace during this first pass.
 Don't allow complexity / details to disrupt the rhythm.
 Whenever something is confusing and I don't understand it within a reasonable amount of time, tag it with @audit-check to come back to on the next pass.